 As soon as you have prepared your first commentary and its accompanying evidence, your local scheme coordinator will assign you a UKPHR trained assessor.
 The assessor must meet UKPHR's assessor role specification (see Annex 3) and will be appointed only after successfully completing UKPHR training.

 The assessment process is intended to be supportive of applicants.
 Local schemes may find that practitioners going through the assessment process benefit from access to a mentor.
-It is important to separate the role of an assessor from that of a mentor.
-An assessor cannot, for example, act as a mentor to the same individual.
+It is important to separate the assessor's role from that of a mentor.
+An assessor cannot be a mentor to the same individual.
 A comparison of the roles is given in Annex 4.

 You should agree a timeline for submission with your assessor.
 You are advised not to submit all the evidence for your portfolio at the same time; you should submit consecutive commentaries, so that you can benefit from the feedback on your submissions.
 The whole process should be completed within a reasonable time; a maximum of 18 months is required by UKPHR, but a lower limit may be set by your local scheme.

-Should you experience difficulties meeting your agreed timescales, your assessor and local scheme coordinator must be informed by email.
+Should you experience difficulties meeting your agreed timescales, your assessor and local scheme coordinator must be informed by email or the messaging function on the e-portfolio.